JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 }
 ```

-### Working with multiple databases
+## Working with multiple databases

-_This functionality supported since 0.10.1 version_

-When you want to work with different databases then you have to store database reference returned
+If you want to work with different databases, you have to store the database reference returned by `Database.connect()` and provide it
-by `Database.connect()` and provide it to `transaction` function as first parameter.
+to `transaction` function as the first parameter.
+The `transaction` block without parameters will work with the latest connected database.

 ```kotlin
 val db1 = connect("jdbc:h2:mem:db1;DB_CLOSE_DELAY=-1;", "org.h2.Driver", "root", "")